rvsrvs/jasdev.github.io/_posts/2015-09-23-favorite-xcode-tweaks-and-plugins.md

 permalink: xcode-plugins-and-tweaks
 ---

 Eight months ago, I switched to focusing on iOS and Swift development full-time.
-I've spent a lot of time tying out different plugins and tweaks to make Xcode feel like home.
+I've spent a lot of time trying out different plugins and tweaks to make Xcode feel like home.
 Below are a handful that I can't live without:

 ## Polychromatic